peteroupc/peteroupc.github.io/estimation.md

 The algorithms are described to make them easy to implement by programmers.

-Not yet covered are unbiased mean estimation algorithms that take a sequence of estimators that get better and better at estimating the desired mean (e.g., estimators that average an increasing number of sample points).
+Not yet covered are unbiased mean estimation algorithms that take a sequence of estimators that get better and better at estimating the desired mean (for example, estimators that average an increasing number of sample points).
 See, for example, Vihola (2018\)[^1].

 <a id=Concepts></a>
 ## Concepts